phnk/Driving-Env/README.md

 **Drive towards a randomly placed target.**

-Reaching the target yields
+Reaching the target is 20 reward.
-20 reward.
 Moving away or towards the target at each step provides reward equal to the difference in Euclidean distance from the previous step.